-28B.
-(1) Where the Complaints Committee is of the opinion that a complaint may be resolved by conciliation, the committee may for that purpose -

-- (a) cause conferences of the persons concerned, or their representatives, to be arranged and to be presided over by a person acceptable to the committee; - (b) give such advice and make such recommendations to the persons concerned as may establish or maintain adequate communication between them and encourage them to exchange or divulge information likely to assist in the reaching of agreement; and

-(2) Where the Complaints Committee, with the consent of each of the parties to that settlement, by order gives effect to a settlement negotiated under this Part -

-- (a) the terms of the settlement reached between the parties referred to in the order are final and binding on those parties; - (b) the order may include any provision that might have been ordered by the Disciplinary Tribunal; and - (c) the order of the committee may be enforced as if it had been an order made by the Disciplinary Tribunal.
+- (1) Where the Complaints Committee is of the opinion that a complaint may be resolved by conciliation, the committee may for that purpose - (a) cause conferences of the persons concerned, or their representatives, to be arranged and to be presided over by a person acceptable to the committee; - (b) give such advice and make such recommendations to the persons concerned as may establish or maintain adequate communication between them and encourage them to exchange or divulge information likely to assist in the reaching of agreement; and - (c) cause persons concerned, or any of them, either separately or together, to appear before the Law Complaints Officer or the Complaints Committee. - (2) Where the Complaints Committee, with the consent of each of the parties to that settlement, by order gives effect to a settlement negotiated under this Part - (a) the terms of the settlement reached between the parties referred to in the order are final and binding on those parties;

-(3) Evidence of anything lawfully said or done, or any record prepared and produced for the purpose of conciliation, by a person in the course of any conciliation proceedings under this Part shall not be used in any subsequent consideration of the complaint by the committee or the tribunal nor, unless that person waives the right to object, be admissible in evidence against that person in any subsequent civil proceedings concerning the subject matter of the complaint.
+- s.
+28C - (b) the order may include any provision that might have been ordered by the Disciplinary Tribunal; and - (c) the order of the committee may be enforced as if it had been an order made by the Disciplinary Tribunal. - (3) Evidence of anything lawfully said or done, or any record prepared and produced for the purpose of conciliation, by a person in the course of any conciliation proceedings under this Part shall not be used in any subsequent consideration of the complaint by the committee or the tribunal nor, unless that person waives the right to object, be admissible in evidence against that person in any subsequent civil proceedings concerning the subject matter of the complaint.

+28C.
 References for hearing by the Disciplinary Tribunal